Theses, Dissertations and Projects

 Q: Why do I need to submit an electronic copy of my thesis or dissertation to iDEA and ProQuest?

 A: Drexel wishes to make its research available to the international scholarly community as widely as possible.
 The Faculty Senate approved this requirement in 2002.
-The Libraries maintains an open access institutional repository, iDEA, where Drexel scholarship, including our dissertations, is made available to the international scholarly community.
+The Libraries maintains an open access digital repository, iDEA, where Drexel scholarship, including our dissertations and theses, are made available to the international scholarly community.

 Q: I plan to patent my research or go into business with it.
 How do I delay release of my dissertation via iDEA and ProQuest?